oliviawudi/IS477-WJ/data_dictionary.md

 # Data Dictionary

 This file documents every variable used from each of the three source datasets, the transformations applied to it, and why.
-It is meant to stand on its own — a reader should be able to trust a downstream number in `reports/` back to exactly what raw field it came from and what cleaning decision touched it.
+It is meant to stand on its own.

 Conventions used throughout:
 - **Source variable** — the exact field name as it appears in the original codebook/file.